Home |

 VG/F = Very Good/Fine: An above average, but well-used comic book.
 A comic in this grade shows some moderate wear; eye appeal is somewhat reduced because of the accumulation of defects.
 This is still a desirable copy that has been handled with some care.
 An accumulation of bindery defects is allowed.
 In rare cases, a comic was not stapled at the bindery and therefore has a missing staple; this is not considered a defect, but is always noted.
 Minor to moderate cover wear apparent, with minor to moderate creases and/or dimples.
 Inks have major to extreme reduction in reflectivity.
 Blunted or abraded corners are increasingly common, as is minor to moderate staining, discoloration, and/or foxing.
 Stamped or inked arrival dates may be present, but not names or initials.
 A minor to moderate spine roll is allowed.
 A spine split of up to 1/2 inch may be present.
 Staples may show minor discoloration.
 A slight accumulation of minor staple tears and an accumulation of minor stress lines may also be present, as well as minor rust migration.
 Paper can be brown to tan, but no signs of brittleness.
 May have the faintest trace of an acidic odor.
 Centerfold may be loose but not detached.
 Minor tears may also be present or internal paper folds (dog-ears).

 VG = Very Good: The average used issue.
 Shows some significant moderate reading wear, cover shows moderate to significant wear and may be loose but not completely detached.
 Moderate to extreme reduction in cover gloss reflectivity.
 Can have an accumulation of creases or dimples.
 Covers, corners and edges may be blunted or abraded.
 Store stamps, name stamps, arrival dates, initials, bindery (cover off-center, staples off-center) and printing defects (ink smears, color lifts) have no effect on this grade.
 I typically note if any of these are present.
 Some discoloration, fading, foxing, and moderate soiling is allowed.
 Up to 1/4 inch triangle can be missing from a corner or edge or a 1/8 inch square elsewhere is acceptable.
 Only minor unobtrusive tape is allowed, but any tape is noted.
 Moderate spine roll may be present with up to a 1 inch spine split.
 Staples can be discolored or one may be missing (always noted).
 Minor to moderate staple tears and apparent stress lines may be present, as well as some rust migration, mostly seen at the centerfold.
 Paper can be brown, but never brittle.
 Minor to moderate tears may be present or internal paper folds (dog-ears common).
 Minor internal writing is acceptable if it doesn't affect the artwork and will always be noted.
-Centerfold may be loose or detached at one staple, which will be noted.
+Centerfold may be loose or detached at one staple, which will usually be noted.

 G/VG = Good/Very Good: Shows some substantial wear, cover shows significant wear and may be loose or detached at one staple (always noted).
 Cover reflectivity is low.
 Book-length creases and dimples may be present.
 Corners may be blunted or rounded.
 Soiling, staining, discoloration, and foxing may be present.
 The largest piece allowed missing from the front or back cover is a 1/4 to 1/2 inch triangle or a 1/8 to 1/4 inch square.
 Tape, restapling and other forms of repair may be present.
 Spine roll is likely.
 May have up to a 1.5 inch spine split.
 Staples may be rusted or replaced.
 Staple tears and stress lines may be present, as well as rust migration.
 Paper can be brown but not brittle.
-Centerfold may be loose or detached at one staple, but this will be noted.
+Centerfold may be loose or detached at one staple, but this will usually be noted.
 Moderate interior tears and corner folds (dog-ears common) may be present.
 Ink or pencil marks on covers or internally, light water marks, store name stamps, and tape residue marks are common.

 G = Good: Shows substantial wear, cover shows significant wear and may be detached (always noted).
 Cover reflectivity is low or in some cases completely absent.
 Book-length creases and dimple may be present.
 Rounded corners are common.
 Soiling, staining, discoloration, and foxing may be present.
 The largest piece allowed missing from the front or back cover is a 1/2 inch triangle or a 1/4 inch square.
 Price box may be clipped from an otherwise higher grade issue and still receive a Good grade, but this will always be noted.
 Tape and other forms of repair are common in Silver Age or older issues.
 Spine roll is likely, often large.
 May have up to a 2 inch spine split.
 Staples may be degraded, replaced or missing.
-Staple tears and stress lines may be present, as well as rust migration.
+Staple tears and stress lines commonly present, as well as rust migration.
 Paper can be brown but not brittle.
-Centerfold may be loose or detached, but this will be noted.
+Centerfold may be loose or detached, but this will usually be noted.
 Interior tears and corner folds (dog-ears) may be present.
 Ink or pencil marks, light water marks, store name stamps, and tape residue marks are common.
 This grade can have a large accumulation of defects, but the issue still maintains structural integrity.
 This is the lowest grade accepted by many collectors.

 Fr = Fair / Pr = Poor: For Fair, covers or interior pages may be detached.
 The issue may not be entirely complete (ex: missing an ad page or having a coupon cut), but within reason will be readable.
 A Fr book may have up to 1/4 of the front cover missing (usually the logo missing on a sixties return) or no back cover.
 Anything missing is noted or completely visible in a scan.
 These issues are heavily worn, missing staples, having loose pages, taped, marked, soiled, water stained, etc. Poor copies typically have portions of the issue missing including content, may be coverless (always listed as such), or have minimal structural integrity.
 I have a few of these listed and they are basically Golden or Silver Age reading copies.